project-origin/datahub-service/README.md

 # Project Origin DataHubService

-This is the repository for Project Origin's DataHubService.
+This is the repository for DataHubService, a part of [Project Origin](https://github.com/project-origin/documentation/).

 This service is responsible for: